Jonathan2251/lbd/source/genobj.rst

 ------------------------

 Currently, we only support translation of llvm IR code into assembly code.
-If you try to run Chapter4_2/ to translate it into obj code will get the error message as follows,
+If you try running Chapter4_2/ to translate it into obj code will get the error message as follows,

 .. code-block:: bash